Tips for Breast Augmentation RecoveryBody Plastic Surgery

 Swelling and bruising are natural reactions of your body to surgical trauma.
 Although they subside within several weeks or months, your doctor probably prescribes homeopathic medications to accelerate the process.

-After breast augmentation, you will experience tightness and pressure in your chest for a couple of months.
-You can take prescribed painkillers and OTC medications to relieve your pain and minimize your discomfort.
+After breast augmentation, you will experience tightness and pressure in your chest for several months.
+You can take prescribed painkillers and OTC medications to relieve pain and minimize discomfort.

 Breastfeeding and Pregnancy After Breast Augmentation